“You want me to go look for your brother?” Hassan said.

 Jen pulled several tags from the board and handed them to Jamilah.
-“Copy these, and get moving, 'cause they're burning my eyes.
-Check when you're ten-eight.”
-She turned to Lisa.
-“Four eight, get Hassan and Muḥammad on the phone and tell them Jams is back.
+“Copy these, and get moving, ‘cause they’re burning my eyes.
+Check when you’re ten-eight.”
+She turned to Alice.
+“Two six, get Hassan and Muhammad on the phone and tell them Jams is back.
 I want them on the road in fifteen minutes.”

 Over the next three hours, Jamilah filled her bag and disgorged it twice.
 At lunchtime she rode to Jackson Park to meet Hassan for prayer.